 When I was a kid, I would’ve thought all this was cool.
 Now?
 I feel more ghostly fingers brushing against the back of my neck.

 Back in the '80s, hardly a day went by when we weren’t reminded that the US and the USSR had thousands of nukes sitting on missiles aimed at each other.
 That fear dimmed somewhat with time and treaties, but now, here we are once again, and some nations’ leaders — including our own — naively and foolishly let the idea of unleashing that hellfire roll around in their minds.
 Perhaps this threat will always be with us in one form or another.
 We humans do seem to have a predilection for letting our hatred and petty tribalism outstrip our common sense.

-So. when I look at these films.
-I am conscious of both the science of what I am seeing and the ramifications that freeze my soul.
+So, when I look at these films, I am conscious of both the science of what I am seeing and the ramifications that freeze my soul.
 These are not just films of some dusty old experiments, otherwise lost to time.
-They are instead moments captured showing the release of forces only nature. itself. does on the scale of stellar cores, but which humans decided to unchain in the largest and most impulsively destructive weapons ever detonated on, above, and beneath our planet’s surface.
+They are instead moments captured showing the release of forces that not only nature itself does on the scale of stellar cores, but which humans decided to unchain in the largest and most impulsively destructive weapons ever detonated on, above, and beneath our planet’s surface.
 Weapons that still exist, but which still must be never used.